 - where a single vehicular access serves 2 properties, the residents of both properties agree there is a need for an access protection marking

 - there is enough space to park a vehicle off the public highway in line with our vehicular access criteria.
 This is to ensure that any vehicles do not obstruct the footway.
-There will be a depth of at least 5 metres between the highway boundary and your property and width of at least 2.5 metres.

 - you can clearly demonstrate that the location of the proposed marking is close to premises such as a school, pub, hotel, shop, business park or church which generates large amounts of on-street parking

 - you can provide evidence that there is a persistent problem and frequent obstruction of a vehicular access by completing Section 7 of the Application Form